gyrospectre/securitybot/README.md

 ## Architecture
 Securitybot was designed to be as modular as possible.
-This means that it's possible to easily swap out chat systems, 2FA providers, and alerting data sources.
+This means that it's possible to easily swap out secrets managers, databases. chat systems, 2FA providers, and alerting data sources.
-The only system that is tightly integrated with the bot is SQL, but adding support for other databases shouldn't be difficult.
 Having a database allows alerts to be persistent and means that the bot doesn't lose (too much) state if there's some transient failure.

 ### Securitybot proper